siakaramalegos/sia.codes-eleventy/src/posts/30-days-web-perf-1.md

 ---
-title: "Day 1 of⚡️ #30DaysOfWebPerf ⚡️: Lighthouse"
+title: "Day 1 of #30DaysOfWebPerf: Lighthouse"
 description: Lighthouse is an amazing tool that helps you identify specific speed problems on your website.
 date: 2019-11-01
 tags: ['WebPerf', 'Dev Tools']